fangwei123456/spikingjelly/docs/source/activation_based_en/basic_concept.rst

 =======================================
 Author： `fangwei123456 <https://github.com/fangwei123456>`_

-Translator: Qiu Haonan
+Translator: `Qiu Haonan <https://github.com/Maybe2022>`, `fangwei123456 <https://github.com/fangwei123456>`_

-This tutorial introduces ``spikingjelly.activation_based`` It is recommended that all users read some basic concepts of based before using the spikengjelly framework.
+This tutorial introduces ``spikingjelly.activation_based``.
+It is recommended that all users read this tutorial before using SpikengJelly.

-Spikingjelly framework is a SNN deep learning framework based on pytorch.
-Users using spikingjelly framework should first be familiar with the use of pytorch.\
+Spikingjelly is a deep learning framework for Spiking Neural Network (SNN) based on PyTorch.
+Users who want to use SpikingJelly should first be familiar with the usage of PyTorch.\
-If you don't know much about pytorch, we recommend that you learn the basic tutorial of pytorch first `PyTorch的基础教程 <https://pytorch.org/tutorials/>`_ 。
+If the user doesn't know much about PyTorch, we recommend that the user can learn the basic tutorial of PyTorch first `PyTorch Tutorials <https://pytorch.org/tutorials/>`_ 。

-Representation Based on Activation Value
+Activation-based Representation
 -------------------------------------------
-``spikingjelly.activation_based`` The pulse is represented by a tensor whose value is only 0 or 1, for example：
+``spikingjelly.activation_based`` uses tensors whose element is only 0 or 1 to represent spikes.
+For example:

 .. code-block:: python